sn99/Optimizing-linux/README.md

 sudo systemctl start nvidia-powerd.service
 ```

-When the above fails try this:
+When the above fails, try this:

 - Copy `/usr/share/doc/nvidia-driver-xxx/nvidia-dbus.conf` into `/etc/dbus-1/system.d/` and also
   `/usr/share/doc/nvidia-kernel-common-xxx/nvidia-powerd.service` in `/etc/systemd/system/`.